 Amlodipine / hydrochlorothiazide / olmesartan Side Effects

 Not all side effects for amlodipine / hydrochlorothiazide / olmesartan may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to amlodipine / hydrochlorothiazide / olmesartan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking amlodipine / hydrochlorothiazide / olmesartan:More common
+You should check with your doctor immediately if any of these side effects occur when taking amlodipine / hydrochlorothiazide / olmesartan:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet